TamsinHuggins/lab-stocks-UI/README.md

 You should see the starter code running in the browser.

-## Clean up App and create a new component
+## Clean up App and create OrderTable component

 Delete some code from src/App.jsx.
 Make it so the App returns just a <p> tag, and check that you can see this text appear in the browser.